mosterho/Biotools-altsplicesites/Additional_modules/Find_regex_pattern_gridfs/README.md

 ##Details of the nucleotide search
 The modules are:
 1. *Main_program_regex_chromosome_find.py* Validates input and calls the following modules (in the following order)
-2. *Build_chromosome_list.py*
+2. *Build_chromosome_list.py* Creates a class that contains a list of chromosomes selected, calls "Chromosome_object" module to create individual class objects containing info on nucleotides, etc. Then calls "Find_regex" module to perform the search and create an iterable match object.
 3. *chromosome_object.py* Retrieves the genome/nucleotides for a species and nucleotide accession number from the GridFS database.
+Creates a "chromosome" class containing the nucleotide sequence, etc.
-4. *Find_regex.py* Determines the from/to positions in the retrieved sequence from *Build_chromosome_list.py*
+4. *Find_regex.py* Determines the from/to positions in the retrieved sequence from *Build_chromosome_list.py* and creates an iterable match object with SCAN positions.

 All of the Python programs can be called separately with the appropriate parameters.